What is the snowiest city in America?

 By our definition, Central New York is the part of the state that surrounds Syracuse, a 3.5 hour ride from Buffalo or NYC.
 Most of the ski resorts here popped up in the 1950’s and 60’s as a result of the rising popularity of skiing and the steady supply of snow.
 Since then skiing has become part of the communities in the area.
 It is not uncommon to see school clubs and race events being hosted throughout the winter.

 One of the things that makes the area unique are the independent mom-and-pop ski resorts that dot the map.
 Here you can still find $60 lift tickets and talk with owners in the lodge.
 It’s an inviting atmosphere for locals and visitors alike.
-The majority of resorts here are found off I81, just south of Syracuse.
+Several ski resorts here are found off I81, south of Syracuse.

 Off the ski slope there are things to do in the area.
 CNY is hockey country and there’s always an AHL game to catch.
 If college sports are more your thing, head over to the dome to watch the ‘Cuse in action.
 There’s also loads of local craft breweries and wineries, so don’t forget to stop for a drink.